nixcon/2025.nixcon.org/src/data/faq.md

 Send an email to nixcon@nixos.org and describe your situation and we see what we can do.

+## Where do I get food?

+Food will be provided free for all attendees.
+Check the "event details" on the [main page](https://2025.nixcon.org/) for the details.

 ## Where can I buy groceries?

 There are various stores in the city.
 The main chains are called *Migros* and *Coop*.
 Right next to the train station is a small Coop that is even open on Sundays: [Coop location on OpenStreetMap](https://www.openstreetmap.org/way/192142413)

+## How long are the doors open?

+On Friday, Saturday, and Sunday, the doors are open from 9:00 to 21:00.

+## Can I swim in the lake?

+Yes, you can, bring your swimwear.
+You can check the water temperature on this [website](https://gfrör.li/sensor/1).

+## What power outlets is Switzerland using?

+Switzerland uses the [type J](https://www.worldstandards.eu/electricity/plugs-and-sockets/j/) plug.
+It is compatible with the two-pin type C plug from the EU.

+## Are there other things I can do?

+Various groups are organising smaller events in the space-time surrounding NixCon.
+If you’re up for some additional adventures, check the [notice board](https://github.com/nixcon/side-quests-2025) or add your own side-quests.